nolanzxh/react-msal-b2c/README.md

 ## Thanks

-To build this I made use of the B2C site, the [MSAL library docs](https://github.com/AzureAD/microsoft-authentication-library-for-js), the [react-adal source](https://github.com/salvoravida/react-adal) and this [React MSAL sample](https://github.com/sunilbandla/react-msal-sample).
-Thanks!
+To build this I made fork of [react-azure-adb2c](https://github.com/JamesRandall/react-azure-adb2c) module which is deprecated, it was last published 4 years ago.